 Good afternoon, and thank you.

-Now is a good time to emphasize that the views expressed here today are mine alone and do not necessarily reflect those of others in the Federal Reserve System.
+Today I’d like to give an update on the outlook, monetary policy, and where I see us headed.
+Before I get going, I should stress that the views expressed here today are mine alone and do not necessarily reflect those of others in the Federal Reserve System.

-The big headline is that the Federal Open Market Committee decided to hold off on raising interest rates this week.
-It was a close call in my mind, in part reflecting the conflicting signals we’re getting.
-The U.S. economy continues to strengthen while global developments pose downside risks to fully achieving our goals.
+I shouldn’t have to issue a spoiler alert before I say that the Federal Open Market Committee decided to hold off on raising interest rates at our last meeting.
+I considered it a close call, in part reflecting the conflicting signals we’re getting: On the one hand, the U.S. economy continues to strengthen and is closing in on full employment, while on the other, global developments pose downside risks.

-However, inflation is still lower than I’d like.
+Turning to inflation: It is still lower than I’d like.
 Based on my favorite measure—the trimmed mean—the underlying rate is stable at just over 1½ percent.
 To understand why inflation has remained low despite an economy nearing full employment, we have to look beyond our shores.
 The rise of the dollar and the fall in oil prices over the past year have lowered import prices and pushed the inflation rate down.
 Based on past experience, these effects should prove transitory.
-As they dissipate, I see inflation moving back up to our 2 percent inflation goal in the next two years.
+As they dissipate, and as the economy strengthens further over the next year, I see inflation moving back up to our 2 percent goal in the next two years.

-There are some upside risks to my forecast, specifically an even stronger and faster rebound in housing and a spending boom from lower energy prices.
+There are upside risks to my forecast, specifically an even stronger and faster rebound in housing and a more pronounced spending boom from lower energy prices.
 So far, lower oil prices haven’t caused much of a surge in consumption, but as people get used to paying less, that could change.
-And there are, of course, the downside risks: The dollar could appreciate further and there’s the threat of slowdowns and spillovers from abroad.
+And there are, of course, the downside risks: There’s the threat of slowdowns and spillovers from abroad, and the dollar could appreciate further.

 On raising rates

-Regarding monetary policy, we’re balancing a number of considerations, some of which argue for greater patience in raising rates and others that argue for acting sooner rather than later.
+These domestic and global developments have implications for monetary policy.
+We’re balancing a number of considerations, some of which argue for a little more patience in raising rates and others that argue for acting sooner rather than later.
 Our decisions reflect a careful judgment about the relative risks and merits of those factors.

-I’ll start with the arguments for continued patience in removing monetary accommodation.
-First, we are constrained by the zero lower bound in monetary policy and this creates an asymmetry in our ability to respond to changing circumstances.
+I’ll start with the arguments for being a bit more patient in removing monetary accommodation.
+For one, we are constrained by the zero lower bound in monetary policy and this creates an asymmetry in our ability to respond to changing circumstances.
 That is, we can’t move rates much below zero if the economy slows or inflation declines even further.
-By contrast, if we delay, and growth or inflation pick up quickly, we can easily raise rates in response.1
+By contrast, if we delay, and growth or inflation pick up quickly, we can easily raise rates in response.3

 This concern is exemplified by downside risks from abroad.
-One such risk is the financial turmoil and economic slowdown in China, which I’ll get to shortly.
-More generally, economic conditions and policy overseas, from China to Europe to Brazil, have contributed to a substantial increase in the dollar’s value, which has held back U.S. growth and inflation over the past year.2 Further bad news from abroad could add to these effects.
+Economic conditions and policies from China to Europe to Brazil have contributed to a substantial increase in the dollar’s value.
+This has held back U.S. growth and inflation over the past year.4 Further bad news from abroad could add to these effects.

-That brings me to inflation, which has been under our target for over three years.
-This is not unique to the United States—inflation is very low in most of the world.
-Although we can ultimately control our own inflation rate, there’s no question that globally low inflation, and the policy responses this has provoked, have contributed to put downward pressure on inflation in the U.S. Although my forecast is that inflation will bounce back, this is only a forecast and there remains the danger that it could take longer than I expect.
+Inflation has been below our 2 percent target for more than three years now.
+This is not unique to the United States.
+Although we ultimately control our own inflation rate, there’s no question that globally low inflation, and the policy responses this has provoked, has contributed to downward pressure in the U.S. As I said, my forecast is that inflation will bounce back, but this is just a forecast, and there is the risk that it could take longer than I expect.
+With inflation persistently running below our target, some argue that the need to start normalizing monetary policy is not pressing.

-Those are arguments on the side of the ledger arguing for more patience.
-On the other side is the insight of Milton Friedman, who famously taught us that monetary policy has long and variable lags.3 I use a car analogy to illustrate it.
+Those are some of the main arguments on the side of the ledger arguing for a little more patience.
+On the other side is the insight of Milton Friedman, who famously taught us that monetary policy has long and variable lags.5 I like to use a car analogy to illustrate it.
 If you’re headed towards a red light, you take your foot off the gas so you can get ready to stop.
 If you don’t, you’re going to wind up slamming on the brakes and very possibly skidding into the intersection.

 In addition, an earlier start to raising rates would allow us to engineer a smoother, more gradual process of policy normalization.
-That would give us space to fine-tune our responses to react to economic conditions; raising rates too late would force us into the position of a steep and abrupt hike, which doesn’t leave much room for maneuver.
-Not to mention, it could roil financial markets and slow the economy.
+That would give us space to fine-tune our responses to react to economic conditions.
+In contrast, raising rates too late would force us into the position of a steeper and more abrupt path of rate hikes, which doesn’t leave much room for maneuver.
+Not to mention, it could roil financial markets and slow the economy in unintended ways.

-In considering the monetary policy choices, it’s important to remember that we’re in a very different place now than when we first instituted extremely accommodative policy.
-The economy has come a long way since the dark days of late 2009, when unemployment hit its 10 percent peak.
-Now we’re down to 5.1 percent and we’ve added over 12 million jobs, more than three million of them last year.
+In considering the FOMC’s monetary policy choices, it’s important to remember that we’re in a very different place now than when we first instituted extremely accommodative policy.
+The economy has come a long way since the dark days of late 2009.
+We’ve added over 12 million jobs, more than 3 million of them last year.
 Even better, most of those were full-time.
-It’s been a tough journey back, and monetary policy has played a crucial role in healing a once-ailing economy.4
+It’s been a tough journey back, and monetary policy has played a crucial role in healing a once-ailing economy.6

 In the past, I have found the arguments for greater patience to clearly outweigh those for raising rates.
 The labor market was still far from full strength and the risk to the recovery’s momentum was very real.
 As the economy closed in on full employment, the other side of the ledger started gaining greater weight and the arguments have moved into closer balance.